No-Regret Bayesian Recommendation to Homogeneous Users: Introduction

-\xhdr{Related work} Our work connects to several strands of existing literature.
-First, when \Receiver's preference is known and shares the same prior belief with the \Sender, the one-shot instantiation of our problem exactly follows the formulation of the canonical Bayesian persuasion problem \citep{KG-11}.
-Bayesian persuasion concerns the problem that an informed sender (i.e., \Sender) designs an information structure (i.e., signaling scheme) to influence the behavior of a receiver (i.e., \Receiver).
-There is a growing literature, including our work, on studying the relaxation of one fundamental assumption in the Bayesian persuasion model -- The sender perfectly knows receiver's preference and her prior belief.
-There are generally two approaches to deal with such sender's uncertainty: the robust approach \citep{DP-20,BTXZ-21,K-18,HW-21} which tries to design signaling schemes that perform robustly well for all possible receiver’s utilities; the online learning approach \citep{CCMG-20,CMCG-21,ZIX-21} which studies the regret minimization when the sender repeatedly interacts with receivers.
-Our work falls into the second approach. \footnote{We refer the reader to the work by \citet{DP-20,BTXZ-21} for a comprehensive overview on different methods in the robust approach.} In particular, \citet{CCMG-20} concerns the sender interacting with receivers who have the unknown type.
-They provide an algorithm with regret guarantee $O(T^{\sfrac{4}{5}})$ but has exponential running-time over the number of states. \citet{ZIX-21} studies a setting where the sender has unknown prior distribution, and they require sender to make persuasive signaling schemes at each round.
-They provide an algorithm with $O(\sqrt{T})$ regret bound, and also demonstrate that it is tight whenever the receiver has five (or more) actions.
+Our work connects to several strands of existing literature.
+First, when the \Receiver's preference is known and they share the same prior belief with the \Sender, the one-shot instantiation of our problem exactly follows the formulation of the canonical Bayesian persuasion problem \citep{KG-11}.
+Bayesian persuasion concerns the problem where an informed sender (i.e., \Sender) designs an information structure (i.e., signaling scheme) to influence the behavior of a receiver (i.e., \Receiver).
+There is a growing literature, including our work, on studying the relaxation of one fundamental assumption in the Bayesian persuasion model -- the sender perfectly knows the receiver's preference and their prior belief.
+There are generally two approaches to deal with the uncertainty from the sender's perspective: the robust approach \citep{DP-20,BTXZ-21,K-18,HW-21} which tries to design signaling schemes that perform robustly well for all possible receiver preferences; the online learning approach \citep{CCMG-20,CMCG-21,ZIX-21} which studies the regret minimization when the sender repeatedly interacts with receivers. \footnote{We refer the reader to the work by \citet{DP-20,BTXZ-21} for a comprehensive overview on different methods in the robust approach.} Our work falls into the second approach.
+In particular, \citet{CCMG-20} address the sender interacting with receivers who have an unknown type.
+They provide an algorithm with a regret guarantee $O(T^{\sfrac{4}{5}})$ but it has exponential running-time over the number of states. \citet{ZIX-21} study a setting where the sender has an unknown prior distribution, and they require the sender to make \IC\ signaling schemes at each round.
+They provide an algorithm with an $O(\sqrt{T})$ regret bound, and also demonstrate that it is tight whenever the receiver has five (or more) actions.
 Our work differs from the above works in many ways.
-First, instead of assuming unknown types, our setting directly relaxes the knowledge on \Receiver's utilities.
-Second, we do not require \Sender's singling scheme to be persuasive at each round.
-Third, we achieve logarithmic regrets over the time horizon.
+First, instead of assuming unknown types, our setting directly relaxes the knowledge of the \Receiver's utilities.
+Second, we do not require the \Sender's signaling scheme to be \IC\ at each round.
+Third, we achieve logarithmic regrets over the time horizon and this is possible due to the special structure of the Bayesian recommendation problem.